schleupen/as4-connect-business-api-adapter/README.md

 # AS4 Connect Business API Adapter

 ## Context
 Schleupen AS4 Connect is a cloud based and managed solution for AS4 communication in the german energy market.
-ERP systems can be connected with an adapter to the WebAPI of Schleupen AS4 Connect.
+ERP systems can be connected to the WebAPI of Schleupen AS4 Connect using adapters.

-This adapter can connect to Schleupen AS4 Connect.
-It sends and receives EDIFACT messages by using a folders on the filesystem.
+The AS4 Connect Business API Adapter can be used to achieve this connection to Schleupen AS4 Connect.
+It sends and receives EDIFACT messages by using folders on the filesystem.
 In order to authenticate, certificates issued by Schleupen and mutual TLS are needed.
 ![image](https://github.com/schleupen/as4-connect-business-api-adapter/assets/68913205/fb3df40b-9094-4ea3-9850-9c54de70c607)

 ## How to develop